-As Bette talked, she moved her hands a good deal (she always does)

-and I noticed her really beautiful manicure-nails a delicate rose shade with half moons and tips showing two big pieces.
-"I see you don't have to worry about
+As Bette talked, she moved her hands a good deal (she always does) and I noticed her really beautiful manicure-nails a delicate rose shade with half moons and tips showing white.

 "How often do you have a mani-cure?"
 I asked her.
-"Once a week," she told me, "also a pedicure every fortnight or so."
+"Once a week," she told me, "also a pediarre every fortnight or so."
 There is more to the latter than merely having one's toenails painted, she pointed out.
 "Care of the feet is, to my mind, as important as care of the nails-and much more conducive to comfort," she declared.

-The plate of cinnamon toast that came with our tea turned our atten-tion to the matter of diet.
-Bette ate
+The plate of cinnamon toast that came with our tea turned our attention to the matter of dist.
+Bette at tion to the matter of diet.
+Bette ate two big pieces.
+"I see you don't have to worry about